-Rep. Peter King, the New York Republican who chairs the Homeland Security Committee, will hold hearings next month on radicalization within the American Muslim community.
+Over on the home page, NRO interviews Rep. Peter King (R., N.Y.), the chairman of the Homeland Security Committee, about his upcoming hearings on radicalization within the American Muslim community:

 House Speaker John Boehner, King notes, is not blocking his efforts.
 But the New Yorker knows that he must tread with caution.